Are you affiliated with a specific denomination or church?

 For Sunday Paper subscriptions, our cancellation policy is to charge

-on the sacraments for children, Alleluia!
-Amen and New Life, are simple in design and serve well for reading
+for children, Alleluia!
+Amen and New Life, are simple in design and serve well for reading aloud with children

-aloud with children in formal sacrament preparation as well as for reading with parents at home or browsing and coloring in
+in formal sacrament preparation as well as for reading with parents at home or browsing and coloring in the pew.

 Tell It on the Mountain) and our Holy Week resources (Risen with Christ).
 Both contain detailed